axonops/axonops-data-extractor/README.md

 ## Hourly Data
 ```
-usage: axonops_hourly_csv_extractor.py [-h] -o OUTPUTDIR -q QUERYCONFIG -m HOUROFYEAR [-d]
+usage: axonops_hourly_csv_extractor.py [-h] -o OUTPUTDIR -q QUERYCONFIG -hy HOUROFYEAR [-d]

-AxonOps Monthly CSV Extractor
+AxonOps Hourly CSV Extractor

 options:
   -h, --help            show this help message and exit
-  -o OUTPUTDIR, --outputdir OUTPUTDIR
+  -o, --outputdir OUTPUTDIR
                         The file path to a directory for outputting the CSV data.
-  -q QUERYCONFIG, --queryconfig QUERYCONFIG
+  -q, --queryconfig QUERYCONFIG
                         File path to the JSON configuration file listing the queries to run and extract to CSV.
-See the README.md for more information on this configuration file.
+See the README.md for more
+                        information on this configuration file.
-  -hy HOUROFYEAR, --hourofyear HOUROFYEAR
+  -hy, --hourofyear HOUROFYEAR
                         The hour of year in format YYYYMMDDHH for which data will be extracted to CSV.
-This can not be in the future nor the current hour
+This can not be in the future nor
+                        the current hour
   -d, --deletejson      If set, the downloaded JSON will be kept in the output directory.
-By default it is automatically deleted after being converted to CSV.
+By default it is automatically deleted after
+                        being converted to CSV.
 ```

 For example